-VolkerHighways is an integrated highways service provider operating across London and the South of England.
+VolkerHighways is a multi-disciplinary contractor operating around the United Kingdom.
 Our goal is to deliver the best highways solutions within our industry through efficiency, responsibility and a focus on clients and their customers.

 Our services include highways term maintenance, street lighting and electrical services, surfacing, traffic management, street cleansing and public realm infrastructure projects.
-We also offer Smart City services such as fibre installation, through VolkerSmart Technologies.
+We also offer Smart City services such as fibre to the home telecoms installation, through VolkerSmart Technologies.